fleetdm/fleet/docs/Configuration/yaml-files.md

 ### fleet_desktop

-Direct end users to a custom URL when they select **Transparency** in the Fleet Desktop dropdown (default: [https://fleetdm.com/transparency](https://fleetdm.com/transparency)).
+Direct end users to a custom URL when they select **About Fleet** in the Fleet Desktop dropdown (default: [https://fleetdm.com/transparency](https://fleetdm.com/transparency)).

 Can only be configured for all teams (`org_settings`).